duckyafi/Gam-Commands/README.md

 <li>gam user test.user forward on test.forward@example.com keep (Use this command when turning on forwarding for a user, this command only works if the user already has a forwarding address added on their account)</li>

+<li>gam user test.user show forwardingaddresses (this shows what forwarding address this user has attached to their account)</li>

 <p><b><br>Email Deletion</br></b></p>

 <li>gam user [username] delete messages query rfc822msgid:[message ID]doit (this command deletes a single email sent to your org)</li>